Blazorise/Blazorise.Articles/news/2022-03-01-release-notes-100/post.md

 ### Utilities

 There were  some changes in our color utilities.
 To prepare them for some advanced scenarios in the future, they are converted to be complex enums.
-The affected enums are Color, Background, TextColor, and Target.
-This change brings a new way of defining enums values, and it is now possible to define colors with custom names, e.g., Color="btn-purple".
+The affected enums are `Color`, `Background`, `TextColor`, and `Target`.
+This change brings a new way of defining enums values, and it is now possible to define colors with custom names, e.g., `Color="btn-purple"`.

-While at the moment they still have the same API, in the future, we will introduce some more advanced features that will allow us to chain options, e.g., Color="Color.Primary.WithGradient".
+While at the moment they still have the same API, in the future, we will introduce some more advanced features that will allow us to chain options, e.g., `Color="Color.Primary.WithGradient"`.

 ### Modal